cwise24/nginx_lb/README.md

 * NGINX PLUS              {load balancer}

+Sign up for your free NGINX tiral [here](https://www.nginx.com/free-trial-request/).
+Once you recieve your email, follow the link to activate your 30 day trial.
+Download both the Certificate and Key files.

 Download the Nginx [Dockerfile](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/) and place the Dockerfile and your nginx-repo.cert and nginx-repo.key in the nginx directory

 Build a docker network